bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 {% autocrossref %}

-None of Bitcoin's signature hash types protect the scriptSig, leaving the door open for a limited denial of service attack called [transaction malleability][]{:.term}{:#term-transaction-malleability}.
-The scriptSig contains the signature, which can't sign itself, allowing attackers to make non-functional modifications to a transaction without rendering it invalid.
-For example, an attacker can add some data to the scriptSig which will be dropped before the previous scriptPubKey is processed.
+None of Bitcoin's signature hash types protect the signature script, leaving the door open for a limited denial of service attack called [transaction malleability][]{:.term}{:#term-transaction-malleability}.
+The signature script contains the secp256k1 signature, which can't sign itself, allowing attackers to make non-functional modifications to a transaction without rendering it invalid.
+For example, an attacker can add some data to the signature script which will be dropped before the previous pubkey script is processed.

 Although the modifications are non-functional---so they do not change what inputs the transaction uses nor what outputs it pays---they do